YashGaur000/Face_detection_w-opencv/README.md

 We hope you will love it and share this with your friends and dont forget to star it!
 Love it.

-complete
+complete.

-move to another files
+move to another files.